The State of Decentralized AI in 2026

 • Middleware: the connective tissue: from frameworks to build and identify agents, agent marketplaces; coordination layers

-• Infrastructure: the resources for AI: compute, inference, training, data and storage
+• Infrastructure: the resources for AI: privacy and verification layer, compute, inference, training, data and storage

 The Decentralized AI Landscape 2026